Connect

 Top Issues Councils

-The IDA Top Issues Councils are a strategic research initiative that brings together industry leaders to produce research briefs on the top urban issues identified by IDA members.
+IDA Top Issues Councils bring together leading place management professionals to collaborate on critical urban issues.
 Each council is led by a chair, comprised of place management professionals sharing their expert knowledge, and supported by both IDA staff and the IDA Research Committee.
-Those selected to serve on a council contribute their expertise to the growing body of knowledge on the place management industry and provide meaningful tools and information to IDA members.
+By sharing expertise and conducting in-depth research, members drive innovation and produce actionable insights for the entire place management community.

 This year’s Top Issues Council Briefs focus on the innovations in programs and services that many UPMOs provide.